 Me:"But how did you learn not to hit, for instance?"

 My son: "I always knew, for as far back as I can remember, that I didn't want to hit other kids because it would hurt them.
 But sometimes if I was very upset, I didn't care.
 But because you always understood, I was able to stop myself from hurting someone else.
 And because you understood why I would have those angry feelings, it made me feel better about myself, too."

 My daughter: "Either way--if you punish or not--the child learns not to hit.
-But if you're punishing to teach him, he learns not to hit so that he doesn't suffer.
+But if you're punishing to teach him not to hit, he learns not to hit so that he doesn't suffer.
 If you're using empathy to teach him, he learns not to hit because it hurts the other person.
 So he becomes a better person.
 He cares more about other people."

 Now, I'm not a permissive parent.
-I have higher standards than most parents I know, which my kids sometimes challenged.
+I have higher standards than many parents I know, which my kids sometimes challenged.
 And I set plenty of limits, but

 always with empathy and understanding of my kids' feelings.

-And lest you think these kids were so well-behaved they didn't need discipline, my extended family still hasn't forgotten one of my son's hair-raising
+And lest you think these kids were so well-behaved that they didn't need discipline, my extended family still hasn't forgotten one of my son's hair-raising

 tantrums at age three, and I remember well my mortification when my daughter socked a playmate at age six.
 Raising my children has been wonderful,